papnkukn/remote-serial-port-client/README.md

 ## Use in browser

-Reference the library:
+Reference the library
 ```html
 <script src="dist/RemoteSerialPort.min.js"></script>
 ```

-Initialize in JavaScript:
+Initialize in JavaScript
 ```javascript
 var serialport = new RemoteSerialPort({ url: "http://localhost:5147/" });
 ...